3 states of matter header image

 The three states of matter

 The particle model as its name suggests is a model or theory used by scientists to explain many of the physical properties of matter (solids, liquid and gases).
-The particle theory or model assumes that all matter is made up of particles.
-These particles:
+The particle theory or model assumes that all matter is made up of particles and that these particles:

 Solids